Why are these policies necessary?

 Point #1: Information Collection

-Every policy should explicitly describe what information the site collects and its’ collection methods.
+Every policy should explicitly describe what information the site collects and its’ collection methods and what will happen with the collected data.

 Point #2: Information Use